-During fiscal year 2021, the Town's second year of the 5-year Consolidated Plan, we have made progress towards most of our performance goals.
-The rehabilitation program completed working with 7 families in program year 2021, and will continue assisting low-to-moderate income families in 2022.
-The Town of Huntington affordable housing ordinance has produced 7 new home owners of units at the club of Melville, 2 new home owners at the luxury condominiums at Kensington Estates, and 1 new owner at the Seasons of Elwood.
-Due to the COVID-19 pandemic, residential rehabs came to a halt, as we were unable to enter resident's homes.
-The program is slowly seeing more applicants come in, however funding is expended in a chronological order of oldest funding to newest funding.
+During fiscal year 2023, the Town's fourth year of the 5-year Consolidated Plan, we have made progress towards most of our performance goals.
+The rehabilitation program completed working with 9 families in program year 2023, and will continue assisting low-to-moderate income families in 2024.
+The Town of Huntington affordable housing ordinance has produced new development units at Kensington Estates, Columbia Terrace and Seasons at Dix Hills, Seasons at East Northport, and The Mansion that produced the sale of 25 new affordable units.
+In addition, there were resales of current affordable housing units to new eligible applicants.